ntustison/Histograms/Text/intro.md

-subsequently appropriated for brain tissue segmentation in T1-weighted MRI [@Vannier:1985aa], a GMM is used to model the intensity clusters of the histogram with class modulation in the form of probabilistic voxelwise label considerations, i.e. Markov Random Field (MRF) modeling,  within image neighborhoods [@Besag:1986aa] using the expectation-maximization (EM) algorithm [@Dempster:1977aa].
+subsequently appropriated for brain tissue segmentation in T1-weighted MRI [@Vannier:1985aa], a GMM is used to model the intensity clusters of the histogram with class modulation in the form of probabilistic voxelwise label considerations, i.e., MRF modeling,  within image neighborhoods [@Besag:1986aa] using the expectation-maximization (EM) algorithm [@Dempster:1977aa].
 Initialization for this particular application is in the form of k-means clustering which, itself, is initialized automatically using